-- 1,953,712 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$7.20 per share; - 637,500 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$6.00 per share; - 57,974 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$4.93 per share; - 1,770,663 shares of common stock issuable upon the conversion of our senior secured convertible debentures due April 5, 2015; - 2,841,072 shares of common stock issuable upon the exercise of currently outstanding options with exercise prices ranging from \$0.001 to \$10.40 and having a weighted average exercise price of \$4.96 per share; - 2,390,315 shares of common stock available for future issuance under our 2011 UMBRELLA Option Plan; and - any additional shares of common stock that we would be required to issue to the investors in our March 31, 2011 financing in the event that the actual offering price of our common stock in this offering is below \$6.00 per share.
-Based on an assumed offering price of \$2.70 per share (which is the last reported sales price of our common stock on February 28, 2013), we would be required to issue 460,943 additional shares of common stock to our March 31, 2011 investors.
-See "Risk Factors - Risks Related to Our Organization, Our Common Stock and This Offering - Should we issue shares in this offering below \$6.00 per share, it will result in the issuance of additional shares, without any new consideration, to the investors in our March 31, 2011 financing."
+- 1,953,712 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$7.20 per share; - 637,500 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$6.00 per share; - 57,974 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$4.93 per share; - 1,770,663 shares of common stock issuable upon the conversion of our senior secured convertible debentures due April 5, 2014 if the convertible debentures are not redeemed in connection with this offering; - 2,159,574 shares of common stock to be issued simultaneously with the closing of the offering to the holders of our senior secured convertible debentures due April 5, 2014 as a redemption payment for such debentures, assuming the closing of the offering on or before April 16, 2013; - 659,091 shares of our common stock issuable upon the exercise of warrants that will be issued simultaneously with the closing of the offering with an exercise price of \$3.00 per share in connection with the redemption of our convertible debentures;

+- 2,841,072 shares of common stock issuable upon the exercise of currently outstanding options with exercise prices ranging from \$0.001 to \$10.40 and having a weighted average exercise price of \$4.96 per share; - 2,390,315 shares of common stock available for future issuance under our 2011 UMBRELLA Option Plan; and - the additional shares of common stock that we will be required to issue to the investors in our March 31, 2011 financing because the offering price in this offering is below \$6.00 per share and in light of the terms of the planned redemption of our senior secured convertible debentures.
+Based on the offering price of \$2.00 per share and the terms of the planned debenture redemption, we would be required to issue 755,189 additional shares of common stock to our March 31, 2011 investors.
+See "Risk Factors Risks Related to Our Organization, Our Common Stock and This Offering Because the offering price is below \$6.00 per share and in light of the terms of the planned redemption of our senior secured convertible debentures, we will be required to issue additional shares, without any new consideration, to the investors in our March 31, 2011 financing."